techtrailhead/devrelskills/tutorials/01-why-devrel-needs-different-automation.md

 Write a tutorial for adding authentication to a Next.js app
 ```

-You should get code-first output with prerequisites, working examples, error handling, and next steps — not marketing copy.
+You should get code-first output with prerequisites, working examples, error handling, and next steps.

 ---